-The Plan's content was presented to business and property owners located within the Plan boundaries, as well as the community at-large, at an informational meeting held Monday, August 11, 2014 at the South Metro Denver Realtor Association offices at 7899 South Lincoln Court, Littleton, CO 80122.
-All property owners of record received notice of the meeting.
-The LIFT Board approved the Plan on Monday, August 18, 2014 at a regular meeting of the Authority.
+The Original Columbine Square Urban Renewal Plan's content was presented to business and property owners located within the Plan boundaries (which will not change as a result of this amendment), as well as the community at-large.
+The LIFT Board approved the Original Plan on Monday, August 18, 2014 and this Amended Plan on Monday, December 15, 2014, at regular meetings of the Authority.
 Notification of the public hearing will be provided to property owners, residents and owners of business concerns at their last known address of record within the Area as required by the Act.
 Notice of the public hearing to consider the Plan will be published in the Littleton Independent.

-The Planning Board reviewed the Plan on Monday, August 25, 2014, and Thursday, September 4, 2014, and recommended adoption of the Plan as being consistent with the City's Comprehensive Plan, the Citywide Plan, a Section of the City of Littleton Comprehensive Plan, adopted 2014, as amended.
-Whereas it is the intent of LIFT and City Council to provide for public participation in proposed developments and planning efforts, which advance the intent of the Plan; plans and development proposals submitted for approval by LIFT will continue to be made available to the public in an open meeting format.
+The Planning Board reviewed the Original Plan on Monday, August 25, 2014, and Thursday, September 4, 2014, and recommended adoption of that Plan by the Littleton City Council whereas it was consistent with the City's Comprehensive Plan, the Citywide Plan, a Section of the City of Littleton Comprehensive Plan, adopted 2014, as amended.
+Whereas it is the intent of LIFT and City Council to provide for public participation in proposed developments and planning efforts, which advance the intent of this Amended Plan; development proposals submitted for approval by LIFT will continue to be made available to the public in an open meeting format.